 Trilaciclib is a short-acting CDK4/6 inhibitor given as an intravenous infusion prior to chemotherapy.
 Trilaciclib is designed to:

-- preserve hematopoietic stem cell (HSPC) and immune system function during chemotherapy (myelopreservation);
+- preserve hematopoietic stem and progenitor cell (HSPC) function, as well as immune system function during chemotherapy (myelopreservation);

 - enable planned chemotherapy regimens and prime anti-tumor immunity;